JoGorska/mileage-tracker/README.md

 |  [User Profile](static/img/readme/HTML-validator/HTML-validator-07-users-profile.pdf) |No errors|

-### CSS ???
+### CSS

 No errors were found when passing through the official [W3C validator](https://jigsaw.w3.org/css-validator/).
+The copy of the CSS report can be found [here](static/img/readme/CSS-validator.pdf)

 ### JavaScript validation with jshint
 Javascript code validation was complited on [jshint](https://jshint.com/)